London Stansted Airport: Route development

 Long-haul services to Asia commenced in March 2009 with Malaysian low-cost airline AirAsia X providing direct flights to Kuala Lumpur International Airport; however, on 24 October 2011, this service moved to Gatwick Airport before being later withdrawn completely.
-Low-cost airline Primera Air launched non-stop flights from Stansted to Boston, Newark and Washington, D.C., until the collapse of the airline meant the discontinuation of the routes by 2018, leaving the airport without transatlantic routes once more.
-In 2019, Emirates began operating daily flights to its hub at Dubai-International using its Boeing 777-300ER aircraft.
-The route is expected to expand to twice daily in mid-2023.
-Wow Air previously operated services to the airport in the final few months of operation, though Play operates the route to Keflavík presently instead.
+Low-cost airline Primera Air launched non-stop flights from Stansted to Boston, Newark, Toronto-Pearson and Washington–Dulles, until the collapse of the airline meant the discontinuation of the routes by 2018, leaving Stansted without transatlantic routes once more.
+In 2018, Emirates began operating daily flights to its hub at Dubai-International using its Boeing 777-300ER aircraft.
+The route has since increased to a twice daily service.

 The COVID-19 pandemic negatively impacted the aviation industry, with Stansted Airport not being immune from the fallout.
-Services to Moscow-Domodedovo with Ural Airlines, Copenhagen (Scandinavian Airlines), Guernsey (Aurigny) and Mumbai and Amritsar(both Air India) Additionally, routes to Dakar with Air Senegal and Tel Aviv with El Al, which were scheduled to begin in 2020, never began operation.
+Ural Airlines (to Moscow–Domodedovo), Scandinavian Airlines (to Copenhagen), Air India (to Amritsar and Mumbai), Air Senegal (to Dakar–Diass) and El Al (to Tel Aviv), were either scheduled to begin in 2020, or had recently begun operation but have since not returned.
 Additionally, easyJet, one of the largest operators at the airport at the time, announced the closure of their base at Stansted, which had more than two dozen routes and existed for more than a decade, in August 2020.